 will finally be.

-The poetry of Brown Girl Dreaming fills pages like Polaroid snap shots, described through the nostalgic lens of a child (Jacqueline Woodson).
 I was struck- albeit not surprised- by my ability to insert myself in many of the poems as though they were my own experiences.
 Woodson’s stories of racism and prejudice continue to be relevant to the experiences of many black women and other people of color.
 Having grown up in Evangelical Protestantism, I identified with the stories of proselytism and indoctrination.
 As a writer, I also identified with young Jacqueline’s love affair with words:

 “How can I explain to anyone that stories